satwik77/libnmf/README.md

 # libNMF

+The project contains implementations of different optimization and regularization variants of non-negative matrix factorization.

 ## References

 * Lee, D. D., & Seung, H. S. (2001).
 Algorithms for non-negative matrix factorization.
 In Advances in neural information processing systems (pp. 556-562).